medwf/AirBnB_clone/note.md

 - add documents to class User

 ## 11/08/2023

 - Update FileStorage to manage correctly serialization and deserialization of User. in `method reload`
 - Update command interpreter (console.py) to allow show, create, destroy, update and all used with User.
 - change in methods command in console `delete for LOOP` no need to check id or name class `method Printerr` do that
 - check pycodestyle

 ## 11/09/2023

 - add all classses `State City Amenity Place Review` complete task 8.
+- remove the old code which had a comment by #
+- Update FileStorage to manage correctly serialization and deserialization of all our new classes:
+  Place, State, City, Amenity and Review
+- Update your command interpreter (console.py) to allow those actions: show, create, destroy, update and all with all classes created previously.
+- We currently have console version 1.0, `i like that :D`
+- check pycodestyle
+- i will start Unittest

 ## information about classes